-To qualify as an egg donor with Circle Surrogacy, you must:
+To qualify as an egg donor with Circle Surrogacy & Egg Donation, you must:

 - Be 21 to 29 (up to 31 for experienced donors)

 - Have a Body Mass Index (BMI) of no more than 29 (Click to find out your BMI)

 - Be a U.S. or Canadian citizen